 The first week of January was the worst on record.
 The S&P 500 index fell by -5.96% to close at 1922.
 The index is now back in September 2015 trading territory.

 It was an brutal week, no doubt about it.
 However, if you’re my client, then you know that this decline did not catch me by surprise.
 I’ve been expecting a market decline since last summer.
-In fact, all three of my portfolios (Conservative, Moderate, and Aggressive) have been in a defensive allocation since May 2015.
 This defensive allocation has certainly helped limit this week’s downfall, outperforming nearly all of my competitors portfolios.
 Here is how my portfolios have performed this week (real returns).

 Watching a portfolio decline in value is a very uncomfortable feeling for anybody.
 This is especially true for me.
 As Rob Arnott has famously said, “(W)hat is comfortable is rarely profitable.”
 In my opinion, the most important responsibility I have as a portfolio manager is to preserve and increase the real wealth of my clients.
 To accomplish this, most portfolio managers look at areas of growth and opportunities first.
 I believe this is the wrong approach as these portfolio managers often expose their capital to many hidden areas of weakness.
 I prefer to focus first on risk levels in the different markets.
 If an asset class is vulnerable to higher than average levels of risk, then my job as a portfolio manager is to reduce that exposure.
 By employing this simple rule of thumb approach, I am able to avoid a lot of the “unforeseen” market turmoil.